 School Wellness Policy

-Global Community Charter School is committed to providing school environments that promote and protect children’s health, well-being, and ability to learn by supporting healthy eating and physical activity.
-Therefore, it is the policy of the SFA and its recipient agencies that:
+Global Community Charter School (GCCS) is committed to providing school environments that promote and protect children’s health, well-being, and ability to learn by supporting healthy eating and physical activity.
+Therefore, it is the policy of GCCS and its recipient agencies that:

 TO ACHIEVE THESE POLICY GOALS:

 GCCS will create, strengthen, or work within the school advisory committee to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
 The councils also will serve as resources to school sites for implementing those policies.
 The council will consist of students, staff, parents and the FSMC.